 An impromptu lightning talk for qwant.com/maps.

 A very calm Peter Karich from Graphhopper showcased the insane speed of Graphhopper as well as new features.
 Firstly, there is map matching, which will snap GPS (or other) tracks to the actual street network.
 Very useful for sharing GPS tracks.
 Secondly, Graphhopper has now a scripting interface where the user can specifiy certain conditions (e.g. avoid primary roads and cobblestones).
-This could be very usefull for apps relying on Graphhopper.
-Lastly, he mentioned an Graphhopper Android app in the play store which is not really an app but a experiment, but it is rudimentarly useable.
+This could be very useful for apps relying on Graphhopper.
+Lastly, he mentioned an Graphhopper Android app in the play store which is not really an app but a experiment, yet it is rudimentarly useable.

 Ilya Zverev from Juno Lab is a blatant liar because he actually does have 50K rides per day.
-Nonetheless, what he does with those is amazing (and he was very open creating the sit-bait title).
+Nonetheless, what he does with those is amazing (and he was very open about creating the sit-bait title).
 The taxi drivers of his company provide him with the GPS data and he detects OSM errors with “map matching” (see Graphhopper above).
 If you have about 50 traces which contradict with the map matching result, you may have encountered an OSM error.
 And further, he rasterized the travel direction of GPS tracks and color coded the directions, making it very easy to spot one-way and two-way streets (one of the most common errors in OSM data in Manhattan).
-He is thinking about opening his tile server to the public, providing the OSM community (in New York) with a very recent data source.
+He is thinking about opening his tile server to the public, providing the OSM community (in New York) with a very recent (daily) data source.

 The small, but very interesting story of the history of Geoclue2, told by Zeeshan Ali.
 I was very intrigued by Zeeshans depiction of the open source world; makes you a little bit happy inside.